KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 .. figure:: media/image016.png

-Example of how to change a type of chart
+   Example of how to change the type of a chart

 Once the chart has been inserted in the sheet of the dashboard, a three dots icon in the lower left part of the widget displays a menu with the list of all the possible actions to perform.
 See below image.